 Have a concern?
 We’re here to help

-At Gore Mutual, we want our customers to be completely satisfied with their insurance experience—whether it’s obtaining a policy through one of our trusted broker partners or settling a claim.
+At Gore, we want our customers to be completely satisfied with their insurance experience—whether it’s obtaining a policy through one of our trusted broker partners or settling a claim.
 We’re proud that we usually achieve this, however, if you have any concerns about your policy, claim, or service, we’re here to help.

 Please follow the steps below to have your concern addressed.